-As a requirement of the Joint Commission on Accreditation of Healthcare Organizations (JCAHO), offers of employment for certain medical centers staff positions are contingent upon obtaining degree verification.
+As a requirement of the Joint Commission on Accreditation of Healthcare Organizations (JCAHO), offers of employment for medical centers staff positions are contingent upon obtaining degree verification.
 Degree verification may also be required as part of degree-specific pay premiums as agreed to through collective bargaining.

 Impacted Positions and Circumstances

-- The employee has undergone a trial service reversion.
+- Has undergone a trial service reversion.

-- The employee has undergone an involuntary demotion.
+- Has undergone an involuntary demotion.

 Education will be verified during the background check process by Medical Centers Recruiting, who will inform employing officials about selected candidate eligibility for employment.